UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

 The ArUco tracking library relies on using computer vision to detect the corners of uniquely identifiable tags in a single frame of video.
-The position of the tag relative to the camera can then be calculated using camera relative to the tag then be calculated via the `perspective n point`_ problem, implemented in `OpenCV`_.
+The position of the tag relative to the camera can then be calculated using the `perspective n point`_ algorithm, implemented in `OpenCV`_.
 Solving this requires the tag corners in 3D space, which are defined in the file `pointer.txt`_.
 The first column of pointer.txt defines the uniquely identifiable tag ID.
 The remaining 15 columns are the x,y,z coordinates of the tag centre and four corners, as shown here: